An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Numerical results

-We can find that they agree well with each other, which validates our new numerical scheme.
-Same as the IMC solution, our solution permits the photons to bend around the front wall, and at the end time of our simulation, the back wall is just starting to heat up and re-emit photons.
-It was pointed out in \cite{mcclarren2010robust} that the solution to this problem has the following two properties, the first one is non-uniform heating of the central block, and the other is less radiation directly behind the block than those regions within the line of sight of the source.
-The numerical results show that our solution satisfies both these properties, which also verifies the effect of our numerical scheme.
-Following \cite{mcclarren2010robust}, we plot the solutions along $y=0.125$ and $x = 0.85$ in \Cref{fig:hohlraum_slice}.
-In both figures, our solutions are in rough agreement with the IMC solution, which is considered the benchmark for this test case.
+As is stated in \cite{mcclarren2010robust} that the solution to this problem has two properties, first of which is the non-uniform heating of the central block, and the other is less radiation directly behind the block than those regions within the line of source sight.
+The same phenomenon could also be found in the numerical results here.
+Moreover, the numerical results also show that the photons could bend around the front wall and the back wall is starting to heat up and re-emit photons.
+The numerical solutions along $y = 0.125$ and $x = 0.85$ are plotted in Figure \ref{fig:hohlraum_slice}, where the solution obtained by IMC method \cite{mcclarren2010robust} is also plotted.
+We can find that the numerical solutions are in rough agreement with the IMC solution.